 Wat Luang Phor Toh

-It’s sad to say, but a fact that many temples in Thailand have surroundings that aren’t always as neat and tidy as you would expect.
+It’s sad to say, but a fact that many temples in Thailand have surroundings that aren’t always as neat and tidy as you would expect at a religious center.

 The recently constructed Wat Luang Phor Toh in Nakhon Rachasima province (Korat) is an excellent exception to that.